220usamaahmed/omnisafe/MY_NOTES.md

 The following methods have to be implemented:

 1. `_init_env`: Create an instance of your environment here which will be used during training.
 Omnisafe provides adapters to wrap your environment.
 For example, the `OffPolicyAdapter` helps by storing the current observation and allowing us to update the policy before proceeding with the episode.
-I've haven't used any such adapter to keep things as simple as possible.
+I haven't used any such adapter to keep things as simple as possible.
 2. `_init_model`: Create the deep learning models required for your algorithm.
 These need to be of type `Actor`.
-For this example I created the `DiscretizerMLPActor` which is a simple wrapper around a MLP but instead of the output layer matching the size of the action space we have multiple bins per action component.
+For this example I created the `DiscretizerMLPActor` which is a simple wrapper around an MLP but instead of the output layer matching the size of the action space we have multiple bins per action component.
 This is because Q-Learning works with discrete actions but we want our algorithm to work on contineous `Box` action spaces.
 Omnisafe has other model typical models which can be used.
 3. `_init`: Initialize the training of your algorithm.
 Here we initialize our optimizer and a queue to hold the rollback of our environment.
 4. `_init_log`: Initialize the logger.
 This will log different metrics during training.
 I have ignored this for now.
 The logger also stores your model weights after training.
 5. `learn`: This has the main training loop of your algorithm.
 Omnisafe provides abstractions for writing the training loop.
 For example there is a `.rollout` method for collecting episodes.
 I have choosen to not use any such method to keep things as simple as possible.